Let me start off with the obvious, the best time to visit Sedona truly depends on what you’re looking for.

 If you don’t mind the high temperatures, you’ll enjoy all the benefits of spring but with lighter crowds and reduced hotel prices.

 Just be sure to get strenuous activities in during the morning hours before it gets too hot and drink plenty of water throughout the day.
+Be sure not to miss a Sedona sunrise this time of year, they are incredible.

 Sedona in the Fall